jonnonz1/nz-statute-book/acts/public/2003/national-library-of-new-zealand-te-puna-matauranga-o-aotearoa-act-2003.md

 **Regulations**

 ### 45 Regulations
-The Governor-General may, by Order in Council, make regulations providing for matters that are contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(1) The Governor-General may, by Order in Council, make regulations providing for matters that are contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Repeal, revocations, and amendments**